What is CPN Number ?

 Synthetic Identity Fraud

 Credit privacy numbers created with synthetic identity fraud are the leading form of credit card theft in America and account for 80 percent of all losses.
-Credit cardholders can be at risk if they use an algorithm to create their own Social Security number, which will then have its digits checked against one that's already been issued or about-to-be released by US authorities (this often happens overseas).
+Credit cardholders can be at risk if they use an algorithm to create their own Social Security number, which will then have their digits checked against one that's already been issued or released by US authorities (this often happens overseas).

 Are CPNs Illegal?